Venezuela Government

 Who is the president of Venezuela?

-Executive Branch: chief of state: Notification Statement: the United States recognizes Juan GUAIDO as the Interim President of Venezuela
+Executive Branch: chief of state: Notification Statement: the United States does not recognize Nicolas MADURO Moros as president of Venezuela

 President Nicolas MADURO Moros (since 19 April 2013); Executive Vice President Delcy RODRIGUEZ Gomez (since 14 June 2018); note - the president is both chief of state and head of government